rkoeninger/rkoeninger.github.io/articles/warOnSyntax.md

 ## Red Herrings of Language Design

+> Typing semicolons is not the hardest part of the job.

 ### Multiline Strings

 A see multi-line strings are a common feature that coders really appreciate.
 But they've always bothered me.
 It seems like it could be done better.